ropnop/blog.ropnop.com/content/post/2020/proxyingclis.md

 Python, Node and Go encompass the vast majority of CLI tools I use, but of course there are others.
 In a future post, I'll cover how to force an invisible proxy onto a process that is not proxy aware at all through layer 4 redirection.

-Let me know if you have any questoins or other ideas I missed!
+Let me know if you have any questions or other ideas I missed!

 -ropnop